 Eighty-five percent of managed service providers (MSPs) say the Windows OS is targeted most frequently by ransomware attacks.
 The reason?
 Windows-based computers are typically more affordable, therefore more people use them.
 There are also enough people who use them that don’t install necessary updates for their operating systems, leaving them without patches that protect against these viruses.
 This makes them an easy target for online bad actors.

 Nonetheless, this doesn’t mean that macOS, Android, and iOS are immune.
 Remember, it takes only one device a whole company and its systems.

-Mac users are no longer safe: Threat detection on Mac devices more than doubled from 2018 to 2019, and that rise is expected to continue.
+Mac users are no longer safe: It’s estimated that threat detection on Mac devices has almost tripled from 2018 to 2020, and that rise is expected to continue.
 The increasing prominence of these devices even at a higher price point than the competitors makes them a potentially more profitable target for the right cyber criminal.

 Popular software as a service (SaaS) applications are being targeted by ransomware, too.
 A study involving several multiple service providers found that Dropbox, Office 365, G Suite, Box, and Salesforce have experienced ransomware attacks in some form.

 How does this happen?
 It typically is due to a lack of proper cybersecurity procedure, or one that was poorly implemented.
 These apps are virtual treasure troves of organizational data, and an outside party accessing them poses a serious threat to businesses, non-profits, and governments alike.